safespring-community/nextcloud/README.md

 ### Administration

-Admin login to Global Site Selector: https://gss.nextcloud.dev.services.safedc.net/
+For the admin login to Global Site Selector use https://gss.dev.nextcloud.safedc.services/

-Admin login to the Nextcloud node: https://dc2.nextcloud.dev.services.safedc.net/index.php/login?direct=1
+For the admin login to the Nextcloud Server use `index.php/login?direct=1` suffix, for example: https://nx0.dev.nextcloud.safedc.services/index.php/login?direct=1

 ### Destroying the deployment